A Sanctuary by the sea

 A Place With a Story

-Paradise Park sits on historic land, once home to a sea captain who built the original farmhouse and barn.
+Paradise Park sits on historic land, once home to a sea captain who built the original farmhouse and farm buildings.
 Those structures, a sunken kumura pit and midden still remain nearby as reminders of the area’s early inhabitants.
 From the park, you can enjoy sweeping views of Sandspit Harbour — the same outlook Captain Millon once saw from this very hill.

 Path leading down to a lake, surrounded by trees and signs on the right side, with hills in the background.